TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_sysfw.md

 ## SYSFW Board Config Generation {#BOARCFG_GEN}

+\note Please refer this \ref RESOURCE_ALLOCATION_GUIDE guide if you want to modify the default resources.

 SYSFW Board Config is a SOC specific configuration data regarding the various system attributes controlled by the SYSFW.
 These include resources, power and clock, security etc. This configuration is sent to SYSFW during boot time.
 The default configuration is stored in `source/drivers/sciclient/sciclient_defaultBoardCfg/{SOC}/`

 - Resource Management BoardCfg - sciclient_defaultBoardCfg_rm.c